Peter Orlando Hutchinson: The Old Chancel

+the south front is a tablet with monogram and the date 1864.”

+Publication of his ancestor's papers

-He was also a great-grandson of Massachusetts governor Thomas Hutchinson of Boston Tea Party fame.
+Hutchinson was also a great-grandson of Massachusetts governor Thomas Hutchinson of Boston Tea Party fame.
+He is related to the early Australian explorer and settler Young Bingham Hutchinson, who was the direct descendant of governor Thomas Hutchinson.
 In 1837-38 he visited the United States and Canada, where he made over a hundred sketches.
 In 1880, he helped organize and publish his great-grandfather's papers.

+Museum exhibits

 A display devoted to Hutchinson, including many of his personal items, can be seen at Sidmouth Museum.